Pokal

 The spinning electron Spinning electron.
 The spinning electron Evolving photon.

 Prize: 50 € for each quark and for each lepton, 30€ for the photon.
-The result will be used in publications, on Twitter, Mastodon and on web pages.
+The animations will be used in publications, on Twitter, Mastodon and on these web pages.

-Challenge D 4: Produce animations about the three gauge groups U(1), SU(2) and SU(3) in Shadertoy, based on the top of Figures 5 and 6, and on Figure 8 shown in this paper.
+Challenge D 4: Produce animations about the three gauge groups U(1), SU(2) and SU(3) in Shadertoy, based on the top of Figures 5, 6 and 8 shown in this paper.
 (They should be 3d interactive, to allow different observation directions.)
-An example (Figure 6) would be these three animations:
+An example (Figure 6) would be these three animations: SU2 prize

-Details and prize to be discussed together.
-The result will be used in publications, on Twitter, Mastodon and on web pages.
+Details and prize are to be discussed together.
+The result will be used in publications, on Twitter, Mastodon and web pages.

 Prize: to be decided.
 The result will be used in publications, on Twitter, Mastodon and on web pages.

 Challenge D 6: Produce animations about the gauge interactions and the Higgs interaction in Shadertoy, based on challenge D4.
 (They should be 3d interactive.)
-Details and prize to be discussed together.
+Details and prizes are to be discussed together.
 The result will be used in publications, on Twitter, Mastodon and on web pages.

 Top